 Assess your horse’s body condition before the winter, asking a trusted, knowledgeable friend or your veterinarian for help if needed.
 If your horse is underweight at the beginning of the season, you’ll want to figure out why and remedy the situation without delay.
 It’s possible he needs a more calorie-rich diet or perhaps just more of the feed than he is currently getting.
 You can also increase caloric intake by adding corn oil or a supplement designed for weight gain to his ration.

 Have your veterinarian do a full dental checkup—if your horse can’t comfortably eat, what you feed him doesn’t really matter.
 Finally, consider asking your veterinarian to do bloodwork to rule out underlying health conditions, such as kidney disease.
 Such conditions could make it difficult for your horse to maintain his weight.

 If your horse is losing weight midwinter, address it as you would at any other time of year but with more urgency.
 Don’t make dietary changes suddenly, which can increase the risk of colic.
 But also avoid taking a “wait and see” approach, which in this situation can have devastating results.
 Make a weight-gain plan and implement it immediately.
 Feeding more grain may be your first inclination, but don’t overlook the importance of forage in maintaining weight during the winter.
 Forage has a slow metabolic “burn” that helps keep a horse warm.

 Don’t miss out!
-With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
+Subscribe to the free weekly EQUUS newsletter, to get the latest horse health information delivered right to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!